okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Replication Set is the next gen Replication Controller:

 - It supports new selector that can do selection based on filtering according a set of values eg environment either "dev" or "qa"
+- It's not only based on equality.
+You can do more complex things.
+- This RS is used by the Deployment.